 If you’ve taken a graduate course in an accredited graduate program similar to an Adelphi social work course, you may request a transfer of credit.
 The course must have been taken within five years of matriculation, with a grade of B or better.
 To make a request, submit the following to our Office of Graduate Admissions:

 The Office of Graduate Admissions, in consultation with the sequence chair, will assess if your course corresponds to an existing Adelphi course.
 If the graduate credit is approved for transfer, you do not have to take another course in its place.
 A place-out exam may be required at the discretion of the Associate Dean for Academic Affairs.
 If the course was counted toward a baccalaureate degree, it cannot be used for transfer credit.
 Only courses completed for graduate credit can be transferred.
 Life experience credits are not granted for social work course requirements.

 Course waivers are granted selectively on an individual basis.
 If you’ve taken an undergraduate course similar to an Adelphi social work course, you may request a course waiver.
 The course must have been taken within five years of matriculation, with a grade of B or better and you must submit the following to the Associate Dean for Academic Affairs.:

 The associate dean, in consultation with the sequence chair, will assess if your course corresponds to the Adelphi course.
 If the course does correspond, you will then be required to take a place-out exam.
 If you pass the exam with a score of at least 80—a B grade—the course is waived, and you must take another course in its place.
 Graduate credit is not granted for undergraduate courses.

 Academic support and advisement is available through the Office of the Associate Dean for Academic Affairs.

-All students in the M.S.W. program are expected to maintain a minimum 3.0 GPA throughout the program.
+All students in the M.S.W. degree program are expected to maintain a minimum 3.0 GPA throughout the program.
 You are continually monitored for academic performance and referred to the Office of Academic Affairs if you fall below the minimum standard.
 Academic contracts are written for all students who do not earn the minimum 3.0 GPA.